-Cats, big and small, are amongst the world’s wisest and most intelligent animals.
-Cats have definitive reasons why they do what they do.
-One of the habits of the outstanding cat is that they tend to sleep while curled into a ball of fluffy fur.
+One of the habits of cats, is that they often tend to sleep while curled into a ball of fluffy fur, with the tail tucked underneath.

 Why Do Cats Sleep in a Ball?

-Having been a cat owner for many years, I have watched cat habits closely, and what one cat does another may not do.
+Having been a cat owner for many years, I have watched cat sleeping positions closely, and what one cat does another may not do.

-- Some cats fall to sleep on their backs with all four feet in the air.
-A cat will not show its belly unless it feels comfortable with its surroundings.
+- Some cats fall asleep on their backs with all four feet in the air.
+A sleeping cat will not have its belly exposed unless it feels comfortable and completely relaxed with its surroundings.

 - Some cats stretch out and sleep on their stomachs.

-- Most cats sleep in a ball, but why?
+- Most cats do sleep in a ball, but why?

 Related: Why Do Cats Purr When They Sleep?